Botfuel/botfuel-dialog/references/prompt_dialog.md

 ### dialogWillDisplay()

-The dialogWillDisplay hook is triggered before displaying dialog messages, it allows to perform API call, actions in the brain, computes extra data and pass it to the view.
+The dialogWillDisplay hook is triggered before displaying dialog messages.
+It allows you to perform API calls and actions in the brain, as well as attach extra data to the view.

 ```javascript
 /**